CAD spurred by BoC inaction & oil jump

-The euro slumped to fresh 12-year lows as markets awaited Thursday’s ECB decision, while US services ISM edged up to 56.9 in February from 56.7, […]
+The euro slumped to fresh 11-year lows as markets awaited Thursday’s ECB decision, while US services ISM edged up to 56.9 in February from 56.7, […]

-The euro slumped to fresh 12-year lows as markets awaited Thursday’s ECB decision, while US services ISM edged up to 56.9 in February from 56.7, […]
+The euro slumped to fresh 11-year lows as markets awaited Thursday’s ECB decision, while US services ISM edged up to 56.9 in February from 56.7, […]

 GBP dropped for a 3rd consecutive session after the important services PMI fell to 56.7 in February from January’s 57.2, disappointing expectations of a rise to 57.3.
-The index has shown only two monthly rises over the last six months, with the chart displaying a lower-highs pattern.
+The index has shown only two monthly rises over the last six months, with the chart displaying a pattern of lower-highs.

 Sterling’s deterioration emerged despite the release of higher than expected construction and manufacturing PMIs.
 Broadening USD gains did help weigh on the pair, and a close below the $1.5310—55-day moving average—risk extending losses towards the next support of $1.5219.
 Just as the decline in GBPUSD occurred despite the lack of any weakness in UK fundamentals, we could expect a subsequent stabilisation without any real positive fundamentals in the days to come.